Daquiver1/Frontend-Grading-Assignment/README.md

 ## Usage

 Describe how to use the application, highlighting key functionalities such as logging in, viewing grades, reporting missing grades, and contacting instructors.

+Logging in
+1. Open the application in your prefered browser.
+2. Click on the login button.
+3. Input your credentials (Student ID and pin) in the fields provided
+4. click on the submit button.

+Viewing grades
+1. Click the "Grade Report" to view your grades
+2. The dashboard section also allows you to view your current grades and missing grade

+Reporting missing grades
+1. To report your missing grade click on the "Missing Grade Form".
+2. Provide detail about the course ie. the course name, instructos name, expected grade and explanation.
+3. Click on the submit button to send it to your instructor.

+Contacting Instructor
+1. Click on the Instructor contact
+2. Contact your instructor using the email provided.

 ## Contribution